 How difficult is it to capture macro photographs?

 It was very difficult at the beginning.
 Perseverance is the key. l went through many trials and errors.
 It was hard time when people despised my works, but l never gave up.
 Indeed there were times, that l felt like giving up but l decided to press on.
-I read, browsed internet and kept practicing, challenging my self and trying to discover something new.
+I read, browsed the internet, and kept practicing, challenging myself and trying to discover something new.